 Recognising strengths

 It’s important to remember that everyone with dyslexia is different and that they will not all experience all of these things.
 Everyone has different strengths, difficulties and strategies that work for them.
-It is important to recognise the individual’s own strengths.
+It is important to recognise the individual’s own unique interests, skills and abilities.
 These resources help people with dyslexia to identify and nurture their strengths.

 Career strengths